mytec33/go-coreutils/whoami/README.md

 A re-implementation of the coreutils `whoami` program written in Go.
 This is inspired by the [Ubuntu uutils](https://github.com/uutils/coreutils) project written in Rust.

-This tool hasn't been tested against the GNU coreutils program of the same name, but I intend to at some point.
+This tool hasn't been tested against the GNU coreutils test suite of the same name, but I intend to at some point.

 ## Platforms